follow

 The New River

 The centerpiece of this magical place is the New River.
 But don’t let its name fool you, it’s one of the oldest rivers in the world.
+Many scientists believe the New River is the one remaining part of the ancient Teays River which existed before the Appalachian Mountains were even formed.
+According to the NPS, “It is possible that the New River is older than ANY mountain range in the entire world.”

 You see, most rivers flow at the base of mountains.
-They are an accumulation of the water – the streams – that run off the peaks.
+They are an accumulation of the water – the streams – that run from the peaks.
 But scientists know that the New River once flowed at the TOP of the Appalachian Mountains.
 This route implies that the New River rose WITH the mountains millions of years ago.
 It has been slowly but surely eroding a channel through the mountains ever since.

 When you’re deep in the Gorge, it’s easy to experience the energy still coming from the New River.
 You can see the whitewater, hear the roar of the rapids, and feel the spray of rushing water.